Xahau/xahaud/external/quickjs-provider/README.md

 bin/update-jshookz-snapshot /path/to/jshookz
 ```

-That builds and imports the sealed bundle and pins the end-to-end workflow to
+That builds and imports the sealed lock files.
+CI checks out jshookz
+`main` and fails if `build provider` does not reproduce that lock.
+The
-the exact producer commit.
-It then prints a self-contained `x-run-tests`
+importer then prints a self-contained `x-run-tests` command that
-command that regenerates the embedded Hook fixtures and verifies the cut.
+regenerates the embedded Hook fixtures and verifies the cut.

 `jshookz_provider.manifest.json` is the verified runtime-profile lock.
 `jshookz_provider.manifest.cmake` is its minimal CMake projection.
 Xahau checks